theguega/neural-mpc/report/main.typ

 == Regression Baseline

 For our regression baseline with scikit-learn, we evaluated several standard regression algorithms using the collected offline dataset.
 The dataset consists of 1715 episodes, which were flattened to remove temporal dependencies, resulting in a total of $N = 85,789$ samples.
 The input feature space $X in RR^9$ consists of the robot's current state and target coordinates, while the output target $Y in RR^3$ corresponds to the applied joint actions (torques).
 The data was partitioned into a training set ($80%$) and a test set ($20%$) via random shuffling.
 To ensure the statistical significance of the reported metrics, each model was trained and evaluated over 5 independent runs.
 Table 1 summarizes the performance across Mean Squared Error (MSE), Mean Absolute Error (MAE), Explained Variance, and Directional Accuracy.
+We also tried scaling our features using Scikit-Learn's StandardScaler, which did not significantly improve performance.

 #let model_col(name) = strong(name)
-#let vector_val(v) = text(size: 0.8em, $mono([#v])$)
+#let vector_val(v) = text(size: 0.7em, $mono([#v])$)

 #figure(
   table(
     columns: (auto, auto, auto, auto, auto, auto),
-    inset: 8pt,
+    inset: 5pt,
     align: (col, row) => (if col == 0 { left } else { center + horizon }),
     stroke: (x, y) => (
       top: if y == 0 { 1pt } else if y == 1 { 0.5pt } else { 0pt },